Edgio/terraform-provider-edgecast/docs/data-sources/cps_dns_txt_token.md

 terraform apply -var 'wait_for_ec_cps_data_sources=true'
 ```

-An exampe of this workaround be found below.
+An exampe of this workaround can be found below.

 ## Example Usage